Ridly Greig: Professional

-Greig played major junior hockey with the Brandon Wheat Kings of the Western Hockey League (WHL).
-After his selection to the Ottawa Senators in the 2020 NHL Entry Draft, Greig was signed by the Ottawa Senators to a three-year, entry-level contract on December 30, 2020.
-Greig played two more seasons in the WHL, before joining the Senators' American Hockey League (AHL) affiliate, the Belleville Senators, at the end of the 2021–22 season and played in Belleville's Calder Cup playoff loss to the Rochester Americans.
+Greig was selected by the Ottawa Senators of the National Hockey League (NHL) in the first round, 28th overall, of the 2020 NHL entry draft.
+He signed a three-year, entry-level contract with the Senators on December 30, 2020.
+He joined Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators, at the end of the 2021–22 season and played in Belleville's Calder Cup playoff loss to the Rochester Americans.
 He joined Belleville full-time at the beginning of the 2022–23 season.
 Greig was recalled by Ottawa on January 23, 2023.
 Greig made his NHL debut on January 25, 2023, in Ottawa against the New York Islanders playing on a line with Alex DeBrincat and Claude Giroux.
 He registered an assist in the game.
 On February 19, 2023, Greig scored his first NHL goal against the St. Louis Blues.
+Greig was assigned to Belleville on February 25, 2023, after playing in 11 games for Ottawa.
+He was recalled again by Ottawa on March 15, 2023, after Ottawa had lost four straight games.
+Greig finished the season in Ottawa, recording two goals and nine points in 20 games.
+He added 15 goals and 29 points in 39 games with Belleville.